maybearun/phone_book/readme.md

 On clicking the Delete button the contact will be deleted.

-Functionality to edit the contact details is a work in progress.
+On clicking the edit button, a form will open up wherein you can edit the contact details.

 Note: Since the backend is created using FastAPI, you can access the API Docs by going to `api-url:port/docs`